 Participants were drawn from our pan-European network and include curators and researchers from natural history museums, environmental specimen banks and other research institutes, ecotoxicologists, laboratory analysts and field ornithologists.
 Around 100 participants from 28 countries attended the meeting.

-For further details, see Programme attached.
+For further details, see programme and meeting presentations, below.

 Lead Working Group 3 Collections, ERBFacility